engula/engula/docs/design.md

 An Engula universe consists of a set of nodes provisioned from the running platform.
 These nodes serve as a unified resource pool for the universe.
-Each node manages a set of units and exposes APIs to provision and de-provision units on demand.
 The universe architecture is as follow:

 ![Universe Architecture](images/2021-08-01-universe-architecture.drawio.svg)